arslan7041/fse-assessment-1/README.md

 - As a customer, I can decrease the quantity of a line item by 1.
 If I decrease it to 0, the line item disappears.
 - As a customer, I can see the discounted price of each line item in my cart (product price X quantity of that product).
 - As a customer, I can see the un-discounted price of each line item in my cart, so I can see how much I’m saving.
-- As a customer, I can see the total, discounted price of all line items in my cart.
+- As a customer, I can see the total, discounted price of all line lineItems in my cart.
-- As a customer, I can see the total, un-discounted price of all line items in my cart.
+- As a customer, I can see the total, un-discounted price of all line lineItems in my cart.

 ## Technical Requirements
 - Use plain old Java, NO frameworks such as Spring, and NO ORM libraries.